top of page

 Your Brightest Self

-When you consider your shadow you might think that it contains only the socially shamed aspects of yourself that you have disowned.
+When you consider your shadow, you might think that it contains only the ashamed aspects of yourself that you have disowned.
 You may not have considered that you also disown your brightest light.

 Why do so few of us live an empowered life?
-Psychiatrist Carl Jung called our submerged creative potential the "Golden Shadow."
+Psychiatrist Carl Jung referred to our submerged creative potential as the "Golden Shadow."
 You can discover your golden shadow in your intense admiration of other people.
 The bright qualities that you admire in others represent the disowned aspects of your unique potential.

 The Golden Shadow is your submerged greatness.
 The Golden Shadow hides your undiscovered gifts.
-Your gifts wait for you to heal your emotional wounds.
-Your unique gifts live behind the gate of your emotional pain.
+Your gifts await you as you heal your emotional wounds.
+Your unique gifts live behind the gate of your self-judgment and emotional pain.

 Strong Choices or Weak Choices?